dpcairns/react-famous-cats/curriculum/class-07/lab/README.md

 Looking For | Points (10)
 :--|--:
 Deployed and functional on Heroku | 4
-Correct express routes with error handling | 2
+Correct express routes with testing | 2
 Geocode data and transform | 2
 Weather data and transform | 2